What is the Salute Veterans Community?

 Can you tell us a bit about your military background?

 I was actually scheduled to be at the Military Entrance Processing Station (MEPS) on 9/11 and right before going to MEPS, I decided to cut off my hair.
 I had this perception that women could not have long hair in the military.
 While I was sitting there in the chair, the hairstylist said, “Did you hear what happened to the world trade center?
 Afterward, I went to MEPS they gave us a different briefing and asked if we still wanted to sign up, and I said “yes!”.
-My entry to the military was delayed until September 17th because they had grounded all airlines.
+My entry to the military was delayed until mid-September because they had grounded all airlines.
 My basic training was greatly impacted due to 9/11; the focus was on preparing to go to war.
 I spoke with my recruiter about being a lawyer in the military (that is what I wanted to do).
 Of course, at the recruiting stage, you can do anything you want in the military.
 However, that was not the case as I had the option of selecting my job in basic training.
 Let’s just say the option to become a lawyer was not offered and I ended up choosing Information Manager (which is technology).
 After technical training in Biloxi, MS, I was assigned to Spangdahlem, Germany, where I spent 3 years.
 During that time, I met my husband and started our family.
 I served 2001-5 and am very proud of my service and my decision to leave the military to support my family by being the non-deploying parent.
 I believe that military spouses play a key role that is often overlooked but vital to allow service members to focus on the service they are called to perform.
 You should never underestimate the tenacity and resilience of a military spouse because their skills and experience are invaluable to continuously changing and evolving businesses.